Caring for and Seasoning Cast Iron Cookware

 ~20 cast iron skillets hanging on a rustic white wall

-You never, ever want to put your cast iron cookware away when it’s damp, hence the heating the pan step as stated above.
+You never, ever want to put your cast iron cookware away when it’s damp.
 (Put away damp, they’ll rust and you’ll be back at square one with seasoning cast iron pans.)
 Furthermore, I find that stacking cast-iron pans can lead to unpleasant moisture or rust or dust collecting in pans.

 Click to save or share!